 Take an internship, work for free; work for free…. for us!

 Well actually no!
 This is terrible advice: it’s manipulative and gives our industry a bad reputation (or will do soon if we don’t recognise the error in our ways).
 Such advice is given on a false premise, one that is motivated not by improving the career of the questioner but instead by a desire to obtain cheap labour.
+If you want to check your compliance with the Labor law – get the latest New York labor law posters for employers.
 And it isn’t good enough.
 If you are wanting to learn more about labor laws check out this statewide labor info.